NoBrainerORM/nobrainer.io/docs/configuration.md

   # a resource leak, and you will run out of connections.
   # Note that this is solution is temporary, until we get a connection pool.
   # config.per_thread_connection = false

+  # The machine id is used to generate primary keys.
+The default one is seeded
+  # with the machine IP with Socket.gethostname.
+  # The env variable MACHINE_ID can also be used to set the machine id.
+  # When using distinct machine_id, then primary keys are guaranteed to be
+  # generated without conflicts.
+  # config.machine_id = config.default_machine_id

+  # Criteria cache elements.
+For example, the result of a has_many association
+  # is cached.
+The per criteria cache is disabled if it grows too big to avoid
+  # out of memory issues.
+  # config.criteria_cache_max_entries = 10_000
 end
 {% endhighlight %}